particle-iot/device-os/docs/build.md

 SPARK_CLOUD=n to the make command line.
 This requires a clean build.

 After compiling, you should see a 3000 bytes reduction in statically allocated RAM and 35k reduction in flash use.

+## Building the `develop` branch

+Before the 0.4.0 firmware was released, we recommended the develop branch for early adopters to obtain the code.
+This is still fine for early adopters, and people that want the bleeding edge, although please keep in mind the code is untested and unreleased.

+The released code is available in the `latest` branch.
+This will eventually become the `master` branch once 0.4.4 is released for the Core.

+To build the develop branch, follow these guidelines:

+1. export the environment variable PARTICLE_DEVELOP=1
+2. after pulling from the develop branch, be sure to build and flash the system firmware